KrotosBenjamin/KrotosBenjamin.github.io/pages/funding.md

 ---
 layout: single
 title: "Current and past funding for the HEART-GeN group"
-description: The HEART-GeN lab primary funding source is the NIH.
-Dr. Kynon J Benjamin has been funded from the NIMH and the NIMHD.
+description: The HEART-GeN lab's primary funding comes from the NIH.
+Dr. Kynon J Benjamin has received funding from NIMH and NIMHD.
 permalink: /heart-gen-funding/
 toc: true
 author_profile: true